-Starting anything new can be exciting but it is necessary to setup a structure for your practise, so that you will want to continue.
+Starting anything new can be exciting but it is necessary to set up a structure for your practiceso that you will want to continue.
 These guitar tips for beginners will encourage you to create a fun plan that you can follow for life.

 - TIP 3 – Open your practice book and get started on something fun to warm up your fingers.
-This might be the first 3 chords you learnt in a song or that new rift you found in tabs or a pentatonic scale.
+This might be the first 3 chords you learned in a song or that new rift you found in tabs or a pentatonic scale.
 Or noodle something that you’ve created in your head.
-Start slow and let yourself warm up.
+Start slow and let yourself warm-up.

 Creating a practice routine